 Azure performance is generally outstanding.
 With Unixbench scores usually in ranging from 1300-1500, it is consistently rated by independent testers as the best among the large cloud providers.
 DigitalOcean also boasts very good scores ranging between 800-1500 for various configurations, although with a higher variability rate.
 And the ultra-fast SSD disks of DigitalOcean instances are of course playing a significant role in achieving these high scores.

-If you are looking for an affordable Linux server with support only for a few well-known tools, and you don’t require other add-ons like load balancing and NoSQL databases and cloud analytics, then DigitalOcean may be a good fit.
+If you are looking for an affordable Linux server with support only for a few well-known tools, then DigitalOcean may be a good fit.
 But if you are hosting your apps or environment on Windows, Unix or MacOS then it’s out of contention.
 Azure can give you excellent integration with Windows and other environments, and it also offers a plethora of many other tools and services to enhance your cloud hosting experience.
 Just be aware that it will probably cost you a bit more than DigitalOcean.

 MySQL and MongoDB represent two sides of an argument that has been raging recently concerning data storage – the tried and tested relational database vs. non-relational or NoSQL database.

 Read Article >

 So, Puppet or Chef?
 They both have evolved significantly since we covered them last—suffice to say, we’re long overdue in revisiting these two heavy-hitters.